 I highly recommend eating if you're drinking.
 I've learned this the hard way.
 This is for two reasons: 1.
 You don't want to be a sloppy drunk and 2.
 Food delays gastric emptying in the stomach meaning alcohol stays there longer & is processed more slowly and broken down better with food.
 So eat but choose wisely.
 Here's the good & the bad of a typical Mexican Cantina menu:

 I'm sure you can figure out that chips are fried and full of fat but if you're going to go for it, eat them with guacamole.
 Yes avocados are high in fat but the good kind of fat, monounsaturated, which means it's good for your heart.
 Soft tacos and Fajitas are also a good choice, but skip the sour cream and cheese to save 300 cals and 15 grams of fat.
 You can even do better than that and save more calories by asking for only one flour tortilla for the fajitas and stuff it full or ask for corn tortillas on both the soft tacos and for the fajitas.
 They'll cut another 100 cals per taco plus they'll add a few grams of fiber.
 Skip taco salads.
 Though it sounds like a healthy choice, the reality is that it's packed with 900 cals and 55 grams of fat.
 Ouch!
 Enchiladas aren't much better.
 Typically the tortillas used are dipped in hot fat, stuffed, rolled, covered with sauce & cheese then baked.
 When topped with sour cream two enchiladas have about 750 cals, 55% of which comes from fat.
 Pass on rice and refried beans.
 Refried beans are usually mashed and cooked in lard.
 The rice at most of these restaurants are usually fried in oil, packing 380 cals and nearly 11 grams of fat in about 1/2 cup.
 Do search out the Bean Burrito if they're whole beans.
 This could be the healthiest thing on the menu.
 The fiber in beans lowers cholesterol and helps make you feel full.
-You can find many of these helpful hints I've listed above along with more tips in the book, Eat This Not That
+You can find many of these helpful hints I've listed above along with more tips in the book, Eat This Not That.

 Now off you go and enjoy your Mexican Fiesta but remember to be smart as you don't want to end up looking like the goodyear blimp bouncing down the street!